kokorohoriuchi/song-sharing/README.md

 • The user can create an account and log in to the application.

-• The user can share songs, edit their comments and delete them.
+• The user can share songs, edit their comments, and delete them.

 • The user can see the songs added to the application.